AyoCodess/ayocodess/README.md

 ### Hi there 👋

 I’m a software developer and Charity Co-founder of stopholdingback.org who can work across the whole stack with most of my professional experience being in the front-end.
-What interests me is e-infrastructure, digitalization, sustainability, social-impact, AI, social-justice and climate-justice.
+What interests me is digitalization, sustainability, social-impact, AI, social-justice and climate-justice.
 I thrive in teams, helping others grow and building culture that fosters genuine collaboration and connection.

 My portfolio website is outdated but you can still look at it ;)